Wansfell Uphill only Time Trial

 The race starts with an unforgiving short, sharp ascent of Stock Ghyll Lane (which is actually a tarmacked road) to the fell gate/ stile.
 A runnable section to a 2nd gate leads on to a thigh burning section of steep stone steps which head directly upwards.
 A short section of open fell follows, over rough grass and onwards to the rocky summit.

 The course will be fully flagged and marshalled.
 All competitors must assess that they are fit and able to participate safely in this event.
 All competitors enter at their own risk and agree to abide by the FRA Requirements For Runners.
 A copy of which will be on display at registration and can be viewed here.

 In terms of target time, if you can get close to, or even beat, your current time for 5k flat, that will be very good running!

-Minimum requirement to carry is a Jacket.
+Minimum requirement to carry is a a Mask (in case of incident on the course) and Jacket.
 However, runners must be prepared to carry full body cover, hat & gloves if required by the Race Organiser.
-A final decision on kit will be made by the RO on the day and will be on display at registration.
+A final decision on kit will be made by the RO on the day and will be on display at the number collection area.

 For U16, U18, U20, U23, V40, V50, V60, V70 age groups

 - 1st Male & Female: £50 Pete Bland Voucher

 Winning one of the main prizes disqualifies from an age group prize, e.g. if the fastest overall is an U23 athlete, that individual will not be eligible for an age group prize.